 Paul Graham Brown, Musical Theatre Composer and Author

 My name is Dan McGlade.
-Based in Shipley, West Yorkshire, I've composed, devised, recorded and performed music for over twenty years - for theatre, film, bands, schools, universities and community groups.
+Based in Shipley, West Yorkshire, I've composed, devised, recorded and performed music for nearly thirty years - for theatre, film, bands, schools, universities and community groups.

 Studying English Literature at the University of Leeds’ Bretton Hall College, I spent an unhealthy amount time haunting the Schools of Music and Drama.
 My final degree reflected this rather cruelly, but you can't have everything...

 But performing in plays, musicals, making films, recording as a session musician, and even playing in an improvisational jazz orchestra, cemented my appreciation of the value of cross-media and cross-genre experience.
-It also meant that after graduation, I was able to join an actors’ co-operative, touring the UK with composer/director Paul Graham Brown in his new musical, The Porridge Opera.
+It also meant that after graduation, I was able to join an actors’ co-operative, touring the UK with composer, writer and director Paul Graham Brown in a leading role in his new musical, The Porridge Opera.

 After graduation, I embarked upon a quest to bring Theatrical Dandy-Rock to the world.
-Our band, Rent, were described as a three-way train crash between the Divine Comedy, Scissor Sisters and the Rocky Horror Show.
-Success and failure followed in the time-honoured tradition - band members came and went, gigs were played to audiences of four digits and one - but the musical vision remained, albeit weathered to a leathery patina by the ongoing experiences of age, then fatherhood.
+Our band, Rent, were described as "a three-way train crash between the Divine Comedy, Scissor Sisters and the Rocky Horror Show".
+Success and failure followed in the time-honoured tradition - band members came and went, gigs were played to audiences of four digits and one - but the musical vision remained, albeit weathered to a leathery patina by the ongoing experiences of age and fatherhood.

-Over the years I’ve performed at many music venues in Leeds and Bradford (St George’s Hall, The 1in12 Club, The Brudennel, The New Roscoe, The HiFi Club, The Irish Centre), and theatres (The Alhambra, Leeds Playhouse), along with venues in London (Camden Barfly, Clapham Grand), Manchester (Night & Day) and elsewhere.
+Over the years I’ve performed at many music venues in Leeds and Bradford (St George’s Hall, The 1in12 Club, The Brudennel, The New Roscoe, The HiFi Club, The Irish Centre), and theatres (The Alhambra, Leeds Playhouse), along with venues in London (Camden Barfly, Clapham Grand), Manchester (Night & Day) and even in Bolsover Castle.

-Parallel to performing, I began composing music for theatre, film, and online media.
+From the late nineties - parallel to performing - I began composing music for theatre, film, and online media.
 I wrote and musically directed a preposterous rock musical, ‘Pout and About’, which sold out five nights at the Theatre in The Mill, in Bradford, and wrote and performed the closing number for the 2010 film 'The Big I Am', starring Michael Madsen and Steven Berkoff.

-Alongside commissioned work and live (currently online) performance, I'm developing a new performance piece, ‘Darcy Filthound’ - a morally questionable tale set in 19th Century London, in a style best (indulgently?) described as ‘Victorian Sleaze-Rock’.
+Alongside commissioned work and live/online performance, I'm developing a new performance piece, ‘Darcy Filthound’ - a morally questionable tale set in 19th Century England, in a style best (indulgently?) described as ‘Victorian Sleaze-Rock’.

 When I'm not doing that, I play and sing in an Alt-Country/Americana band called Poison & Wine.